 That’s grandeur!
-By learning French, an Italian fashion designer gains some further understanding of Catalan and, to a lesser extent, Castilian and Portuguese, even Romanian.
+By learning French, an Italian fashion designer gains some further understanding of Catalan-Valencian and, to a lesser extent, Castilian and Portuguese, even Romanian as well as Sardinian, Occitan, Galician, etc.–.
 Merci!
 It could always come in handy while dressing different brunette models.
 However, if s/he is actually planning a tour through several Latin capital cities, then parler French is quite a détour –especially now that it’s also démodé.
-Although they also parlar in Barcelona, it’s hablar in Madrid or falar in Lisbon, never mind a vorbi in Bucharest.
+Although they also parlar in Barcelona (and toulouse), it’s hablar in Madrid or falar in Lisbon (and Santiago de Compostela), never mind a vorbi in Bucharest.
 A détour just as the English language would have been for speakers of Germanic spreeken back in the times when la langue française was the lingua franca.

 Image: Adapted from Alexandru Zaharia